Manifestor-cc/usage-guide/docs/bypasses/index.md

 Some games have their own anti-piracy protection, but luckily we have bypasses for those!

 :::warning
-We got these bypasses from a third party source, we did not make them!
+We got these bypasses from third party sources, we did not make them!

-Only a small part of these were tested.
 Basic virus checks were ran on each one, but please use them cautiously - do not disable your antivirus if it detects something!

+None of these were tested by us, and we will not provide support for these (In the Discord server).
 :::

 ```mdx-code-block